tharun634/cocoindex/docs/docs/examples/examples/postgres_source.md

 ![Add PostgreSQL Source](/img/examples/postgres_source/source.png)

-- Incremental Sync: When new or updated rows are found, only those rows are run through the pipeline, so downstream indexes and search results reflect the latest data while unchanged rows are untouched.
+CocoIndex incrementally sync data from Postgres.
+When new or updated rows are found, only those rows run through the pipeline, so downstream indexes and search results reflect the latest data while unchanged rows are untouched.
+The following two arguments (both are optional) make this more efficient:

-- `ordinal_column` is recommended for change detection so the pipeline processes what's changed.
+- `notification` enables change capture based on Postgres LISTEN/NOTIFY.
+Each change triggers an incremental processing on the specific row immediately.
-- `notification`: when present, enable change capture based on Postgres LISTEN/NOTIFY.
+- Regardless if `notification` is provided or not, CocoIndex still needs to scan the full table to detect changes in some scenarios (e.g. between two `update` invocation), and the `ordinal_column` provides a field that CocoIndex can use to quickly detect which row has changed without reading value columns.

 Check [Postgres source](https://cocoindex.io/docs/ops/sources#postgres) for more details.